 To keep it simple, the expiry date is tied to your registration code.
 Conversely, if you were to purchase 10 copies of BusyCal today, you will be issued a single registration code.
 All your devices using this registration code will share the same period of 18 months and expire at the same time.

 You will have to renew both products separately.
-Each product renewal will be 40% off the original price separately, i.e. a renewal will cost you $29.99 after a 40% discount applied to $49.99 (original price).
+Each product renewal will be 20=40% off the original price separately (discount rate is subject to current promotional offerings), e.g. a renewal will cost you $29.99 after a 40% discount applied to $49.99 (original price).

 No. Once you renew your license, you can continue using the version you have or update to a more recent version in case there is one available.